mbabynames search ✿

 Brenda Katherine

-"noble and strong" (Brenda) meets "pure" (Katherine).
+"sword, flame" (Brenda) meets "pure" (Katherine).
 The combination reads as complete.
 Neither name overshadows the other.
 The hard K in Katherine gives a clean break after Brenda's open vowel ending.

 Brenda Valentina